 Nut Safe School

-We are a nut safe school therefore we ask that no food containing peanut products be sent to the school.
+We make every effort to be a nut safe school therefore we ask that no food containing nut products be sent to the school.
 (Example: peanut butter, peanut oil, any food item containing peanuts, etc.)

 Noon Hour Milk Program

-Both white and chocolate milk are sold during noon hour at the school.
+Chocolate milk is sold during noon hour at the school.
 Students wishing to purchase milk will require a milk card.
 Each card costs $20.00 and is good for 20 purchases.
 A hole is punched out of your card each time you buy a milk.
 When your card is close to being done, a note will be sent home indicating that a new card is needed.
 Parents may purchase a card for each child, or one card per family.
 At the end of the year, milk cards are saved, to be used again in the new school year.
-For students leaving here at the end of Grade 8, or for anyone transferred out during the year, they will be reimbursed for any remaining credits on their card.
+For students leaving at the end of Grade 8, or for anyone transferred out during the year, they will be reimbursed for any remaining credits on their card.